About Us

 She holds a Bachelor of Business Administration from James Madison University.
 Outside of work, Elizabeth enjoys beach getaways, trying, new recipes, and spending time with her husband, Andrew, and their two children, Summer and Miller.

 The National Board of Directors is a volunteer board that governs the national bylaws on behalf of the members of the American Business Women’s Association.
+The National Board of Directors also serve as trustees for the Stephen Bufton Memorial Educational Fund (SBMEF).
+Aside from fiduciary responsibilities, the Trustees determine the value and the eligibility criteria for each scholarship as well as the selection of the scholarship recipients.

-Member of the Douglas County Charter Chapter
+Member of the Heart of the Piedmont Chapter

 Class of 2026 American Business Woman and the Top Ten Business Women of ABWA